Wealden road closures: six for motorists to avoid over the next fortnight

 • A259, from 8pm July 24 to 6am August 4, slight delays (under 10 minutes): A259 eastbound and westbound, Pevensey, temporary traffic lights for Lightning Fibre works.

-• A27, from 7pm July 26 to 11pm July 28, slight delays (under 10 minutes): A27 eastbound and westbound, Lewes Road, temporary traffic lights for UK Power networks works.

-• A27, from 9pm July 27 to 6am July 28, slight delays (under 10 minutes): A27 eastbound, Fire to Wilmington, traffic signals for surface works.

-• A27, from 8pm August 1 to 6am August 4, slight delays (under 10 minutes): A27 eastbound, Golden jubilee roundabout to Cophall roundabout, lane closure for maintenance works.
+• A21, from 8pm July 24 to 6am August 5, slight delays (under 10 minutes): A21 northbound and southbound, Sevenoaks to Hastings, mobile closures for maintenance works.

 • A259, from 8pm August 7 to 6am August 18, slight delays (under 10 minutes): A259 eastbound and westbound, Pevensey, temporary traffic lights for Lightning Fibre works.